Interview with Natalia Porokhova for the ERAI portal

 30.09.2025

-Interview with PIC General Director Natalia Porokhova
+Interview with PBC General Director Natalia Porokhova

 1. What is your assessment of the prevailing sentiment on Russia’s container market?

-One of the Price Index Centre’s (PIC) latest reports on the Russian container market is titled «September of Unmet Expectations,» which reflects the fact that the low season in container shipping has ended, but the usual for the early autumn surge in cargo flow from China to Russia failed to materialised.
+One of the Price Benchmark Centre’s (PBC) latest reports on the Russian container market is titled «September of Unmet Expectations,» which reflects the fact that the low season in container shipping has ended, but the usual for the early autumn surge in cargo flow from China to Russia failed to materialised.
 Carriers look forward to seeing the market revive and started gradually raising rates on certain sea and rail services in August-September.
 However, a portion of ongoing tariff increases is artificial (due to reduced carrying capacity), while cargo flows are recovering at a low pace.
 Nevertheless, there are drivers that will send market and freight rates higher.
 They include the approaching high New Year season, an increase in traffic due to deferred demand for consumer good shipments in the wake of the Bank of Russia easing its monetary policy, and possible geopolitical flare-ups or even infrastructure challenges that often constrain rail container transport.

 The container market players continue to develop the logistics infrastructure and see both the necessity and the demand for opening new routes and services, particularly with destinations in Africa and Latin America.
 At the same time, the market participants are hoping for a quick recovery in import volumes from China, although I would be cautious with such forecasts.
-In any case, the PIC continues to regularly track rail and sea container shipment rates, container allocation, and leasing of fitting platforms and containerships, in other words, indicators that make it possible to come up with up-to-the-minute assessments of the state of the transport and logistics market, as well as that of the Russian economy and foreign trade more generally, and that also serve as leading indicators for conducting stress tests and analysis.
+In any case, the PBC continues to regularly track rail and sea container shipment rates, container allocation, and leasing of fitting platforms and containerships, in other words, indicators that make it possible to come up with up-to-the-minute assessments of the state of the transport and logistics market, as well as that of the Russian economy and foreign trade more generally, and that also serve as leading indicators for conducting stress tests and analysis.

 2. What trends did you spot on the Russian container market this year?
 How and why are rail container transport rates changing?

 We have been living amid a controlled slowdown of the Russian economy for almost all of this year, and transport market participants and other economic agents can sense its effects.
 The container market has cooled off as well, and as of the end of 2025, for the first time in the past 10 years, the Russian Railways’ container shipments will see a drop year-on-year.
-The PIC is primarily focusing on the import volume drop: the household consumer demand is low, warehouses remain overstocked, and importers are not motivated to increase inventories.
-As a result, operators have a surplus of carrying capacity, sea lines are cutting vessel calls at the Russian ports, and in July 2025 the PIC index for 40-foot container rail transport from Xi’an to Moscow fell to its lowest in five years at $3,200.
+The PBC is primarily focusing on the import volume drop: the household consumer demand is low, warehouses remain overstocked, and importers are not motivated to increase inventories.
+As a result, operators have a surplus of carrying capacity, sea lines are cutting vessel calls at the Russian ports, and in July 2025 the PBC index for 40-foot container rail transport from Xi’an to Moscow fell to its lowest in five years at $3,200.

 That said the current situation has many positive aspects to it.
 The main beneficiaries include importers and end consumers of Chinese goods: for them, the delivery costs have almost halved compared with the logistics prices in late 2024.
 The fall in import volumes has made managing container fleets easier for the operators: imbalances in cargo flows between China and Russia have smoothed out, the containers no longer build up at Russian terminals, and there is no longer need to provide massive subsidies to Russian exporters for returning containers to China.
 In the autumn of 2024, extra payments to shippers for using containers on the Moscow-Shanghai route exceeded $2,000, whereas in August 2025 they dropped to $500.